ppantiru/twitter-cve2db/README.md

 Usage:

-To deploy run the start.sh script:
+To deploy, run the start.sh script:

 ```
 ./start.sh